FDA/amia-2017-dataed-hackathon/_episodes/02-hierarchical.md

 {: .challenge}

 > ## 2
-> Refer to Supporting Figure 6.
-Which of the five cancer subtypes has the most homogeneous tumors?
+> Refer to the array dendrogram for Supporting Figure 6 that is recreated in the lesson above.
+Which of the five colored cancer subtypes has the most homogeneous tumors?
 {: .challenge}